cherifyounouss/cherifyounouss/README.md

 ### Some facts

 - I've been able to build solid foundations on Java but currently working with python
-- I like also to read books and learn new stuff every week
+- I like to read books and learn new stuff every week
 - I like bringing value to a software by being embeeded in the design process of it
 - Mindset : I don't have any favourite programming language or framework...
-Just look for the more suitable whenever I'm facing a specific task
+Just look for the more suitable tool whenever I'm facing a specific task
 - Domain Driven Design (DDD) is a great approach to tackle software building and his inherent complexity
 - I like to read Martin Fowler
+- I'm currently working a lot in GIS related stuffs

 ### Connect with me: